 If this happens to you and your spouse, your affair could actually be a positive turning point in the marriage.
-But there will be some soul searching ahead and you will probably have to work hard to show that you can be trusted – being open with your communications and your whereabouts accounted for.
+But there will be some soul searching ahead and you will have to work hard to show that you can be trusted.
+Be prepared to be open with your communications and account for your whereabouts.

 Should I leave my marriage?
 A question too big to resolve on your own?

 Divorce can lead to a happier life and give you an opportunity for a fresh start.
 But divorce after an affair can be particularly acrimonious and have devastating effects on your friendships, family and children.
-If you leave your marriage for a new partner, the devastation will all be brought into your new relationship so you and your new partner will need to be prepared for a rocky start.
+If you leave your marriage for a new partner, the devastation is likely to impact your new relationship.
+So be prepared for a rocky start.
 The statistical chance of surviving is low and so you stand to lose a lot.
 Know this and be prepared for it.

 Whatever you decide, good luck in your fresh start – either in your marriage or outside it.